SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.11 - Mod Button Pop-up
 - ([#888]) Added Mod Button pop-up to display the current Mod (Gold) Encoder context (e.g. LPF/HPF Mode, Delay Mode and Type, Reverb Room Size, Compressor Mode, ModFX Type and Param).

-#### 3.12 - Mod Encoder Button Click Actions Require Confirmation
-- ([#1124]) Fixed inconsistency with golden knob encoder clicks for those that change the controlled parameter.
-Now the first click shows the current mode of the encoder, and while there is still a popup in the screen, subsequent clicks do change the value.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: